manthan410/Neuralnet_fastinference/README.md

 Thus, there is need to explore better BNNs.
 The onnx models of large and deep models like Alexnet, VGG16, Resnet18 were used from https://github.com/manthan410/models and passed to the Fastinference framework and was checked whether the framework can handle such large and deep networks.
 When passed through the framework the C++ files were generated and compiled successfully.
-Further, VGGs for dataset like CIFAR10 was considered  then compared again with non-binary and Binary models.
+Further, VGGs for dataset like MNIST & CIFAR10 were considered  then compared again with non-binary and Binary models.
 The results are observed by running different test cases provided in Vggf folder and BinaryNet-pytorch folder.